massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 marking by network nodes is prevented when QUIC encrypted transport-layer header is being used.

-This document defined an extension to the QUIC protocol to enable packet loss measurements using Explicit Host-to-Network Flow Measurement Techniques defined in {{EXPLICIT-MEASUREMENTS}}.
+This document defines an extension to the QUIC protocol to enable packet loss measurements using Explicit Host-to-Network Flow Measurement Techniques defined in {{EXPLICIT-MEASUREMENTS}}.